 - It’s intentionally simple

-- It lets you focus on important things and increases productivity
+- Lets you focus on important things and increases productivity

 - It doesn’t break

 After spending a couple hours with Markdown, it will become second nature to you and you’ll surely forget the sound of a mouse click!
 With so many benefits, it’s hard to argue…Markdown is one of the best ways to format text.

 So what are you waiting for?
 Markdown is an easy, yet useful skill to learn and boast about!
 Do you use them or are you planning on learning Markdown?
 Comment below!

 Here are some of the most important markdown sublist commands.
 Pin it for future reference!